JacksonKuo/blog/_posts/2025-2-27-app-defense-part-8.markdown

 #### Performance

-Instead of call `@SpringBootTest` which will load the entire application context, I use `@ContextConfiguration` to manually load my beans.
+Instead of calling `@SpringBootTest` which will load the entire application context, I use `@ContextConfiguration` to manually load my beans.
 Unlike `@SpringBootApplication`, `@ContextConfiguration` doesn't automatically load properties files, which is why `@TestPropertySource` points to `application-local.properties`.

 ```java
 @SpringJUnitConfig